 What does the paid family leave law do?

 If you’re employed outside the government in New York State, either full-time or part-time, you’re probably covered under the law, regardless of how many people work for your employer.
 The law applies regardless of immigration or citizenship status.

 When can I take bonding leave?

 You have the right to take bonding leave at any point within the first 12 months following a child’s birth or placement for adoption or foster care.
-If a child has two parents, each parent (of any gender) has the right to up to ten weeks of paid family leave.
+If a child has two parents, each parent (of any gender) has the right to up to twelve weeks of paid family leave.

 How much paid family leave can I take?

 You can take up to twelve weeks of family leave.

 How much of my paycheck can I get while I am on paid family leave?